lyokha/nginx-log-plugin/README.md

 properly log messages: missing this variable may cause crashes of Nginx worker processes!
-Notice also that we used a *strict volatile* variable `<~$msg` for logging *early* messages inside locations: using a single regular strict early variable (say `<!$msg`) in a single request which would trigger *if* blocks and rewrites between locations could lead to missing log messages.
+Notice also that we used a *strict volatile* variable `<~$msg` for logging *early* messages inside locations: using a single regular strict early variable (say `<!$msg`) in a single request which would have triggered *if* blocks and rewrites between locations could lead to missing log messages.

 ###### A simple test